Aquabbas/WhatToWear/README.md

    - Provide an appealing and intuitive user experience.

 2. Weather Data Integration:
-   - Integrate Apple's Visual Crossing API to fetch real-time weather data based on the user's location or a location of their choice.
+   - Integrate the Visual Crossing API to fetch real-time weather data based on the user's location or a location of their choice.
    - Retrieve weather information including temperature, precipitation, sky conditions, wind conditions, time of day, humidity level, and UV levels.

 3. Recommendation Engine: